Everest Three Passes Trek - 19 Days

 • Do not skip acclimatization days; your body needs to cope with the increasing altitudes.

 • Stay updated on your body conditions.
-Do not ignore any signs that could suggest signs of altitude sickness.
-Inform your guide immediately, and follow the tips.
+Do not ignore any signs that could suggest altitude sickness.
+Kindly notify your guide as soon as possible and follow the advice given.

 • Avoid trekking during off-seasons.
 Monsoon and winter are prone to risks and uncertainties.